 A conflict of interest policy is designed to ensure that the discussions and decisions of any group of Trustees (in this case, the PCC) are not influenced by hidden loyalties or factors that are not known to all members.
 Here’s a sample policy that you might find helpful as a basis for constructing your own.

 You may not get many complaints, and most of those that you do receive can be settled informally.
-However, occasionally complainants will wish to pursue their complaint more formally, and having a policy in place guides you through this.
-Our sample policy also clarifies the differences between formal complaints about clergy and readers and about other matters to do with the church.
+However, it is essential that you have a complaints policy so that people know how to complain if they wish to do so.
+A regulator, such as the Charity Commission or the Fundraising Regulator, will expect PCC to have a complaints policy.
+If someone complains to them about your church, they will expect that complainant to have first followed the process set out in your policy.
+Our sample policy can help you create your policy, and it also clarifies the differences between formal complaints about clergy and readers and about other matters to do with the church

 Policies relating to the PCC’s money and investments: